RoarAbiye/calculator/README.md

 # License

-This project is licensed under the GPL3 License.
+This project is licensed under the BEERWARE License.